 To Register for the Child Impact Program, click here

-View our Journey Program video here https://youtu.be/ch9wMI0Uqsg
+View our Young Adult Program video here https://youtu.be/ch9wMI0Uqsg

 Groups for Children and Adolescents

 CLM’s Child, Adolescent and Family services regularly offers a number of psycho-therapeutic and skill-building groups focused on helping children and teens attain success.
-Led by children’s clinicians, the groups are geared to specific age groups and cover a variety of topics including anxiety disorders, anger management, self-esteem, social skills, substance abuse, grief/loss, dialectic behavioral therapy, emotional regulation.
+Led by children’s clinicians, the groups are geared to specific age groups and cover a variety of topics including anxiety disorders, anger management, self-esteem, social skills, substance use, grief/loss, dialectic behavioral therapy, emotional regulation.
 Being a part of a therapeutic group can be a profound, powerful and helpful experience for children and teens.